balantaim/contacts-app/README.md

 npm install --save ngx-logger

+### Install loading spinner

+> [!WARNING]
-### Install loading spinner (Current supported version is Angular 17.
-Keep in mind that some features may not work!)
+> Current supported version is Angular 17.
+Keep in mind that some features may not work!

 npm install ngx-spinner --save